All Episodes

 My dream came true.

-I stood guard, a pistol at my hip, outside the all Oval Office, the last barrier before anyone saw Bill Clinton.
+I stood guard, a pistol at my hip, outside the Oval Office, the last barrier before anyone saw Bill Clinton.

 The last barrier before Monica Lewinsky saw Bill Clinton.